 Sometimes as the weather gets cold during the winter new friends like Miranda, who lives in Montana, wakes to a 10 F morning, and probably can't wait to turn up the heat under the pressure canner.
 Last night we were talking about a black bean soup and today after a night of sorting and soaking Miranda put up some great bean soup.

-he big thing is to taste the broth and be sure the flavor suits you before putting it in the jar.
+From Miranda: The big thing is to taste the broth and be sure the flavor suits you before putting it in the jar.
 Make the recipe your own!
 Enjoy

 Black Bean Soup